 Karen Weingarten’s first book Abortion in the American Imagination: Before Life and Choice, 1880-1940 (Rutgers UP, 2014) presents a genealogy of the liberal rhetoric that currently subtends both the “pro-life” and “pro-choice” discourses of abortion today.
 You can read an interview with Professor Weingarten about her book on the history blog Process here.
-Her next research project takes a genealogical perspective on the intersections and tensions between feminist theory, women’s reproductive lives, and disability studies.
+Her next research project takes a genealogical perspective on the intersections between feminist theory, women’s reproductive lives, and disability studies.

 English 244: Theory

 English 729: Modern Memoir: Tales of “Real Life” in the Twenty-First Century U.S.

 English 736: Reading at the Intersections of Feminist Theory and Disability Studies

 English 701: Graduate Methodologies

 Special Issue of Women’s Studies Quarterly, “Inheritance.”
 Co-edited with Maria Bellamy.
 Spring/ Summer 2020.

 Special Issue of South Atlantic Quarterly, “Disorienting Disability.”
 Co-edited with Michele Friedner.
 July 2019.

 The Broadview Guide to Writing: A Handbook for Students.
 Co-edited with Corey Frost, et. al. Broadview Press, May 2017